Ridge Regularized Estimation of VAR Models for Inference: Shrinkage

-Proposition \ref{Prop_SHRINK} shows that the limiting geometry of a lag-adapted ridge estimator is indeed identical to that of a least squares regression run on the subset specified by $\mathcal{S}$.
+Proposition \ref{prop:lag_adapt_shrink} shows that the limiting geometry of a lag-adapted ridge estimator is thus identical to that of a least squares regression run on the subset specified by $\mathcal{S}$.
 By controlling the size of coefficients $\{\lambda_1, \ldots, \lambda_p\}$ it is therefore possible to obtain pseudo-model-selection.
+However, in the next section I show that anisotropic penalization produces complex effects on the models' coefficient estimates.